 - managing directors (under commercial law) who are shareholders in a GmbH (if not insured under the ASVG in this function).

-of the company in the Chamber of Commerce is required for the compulsory
+Membership of the company in the Chamber of Commerce is required for the compulsory insurance of partners/shareholders.

 All managing directors who are also shareholders in a joint stock company and subject to income tax are liable for insurance deductions (stake up to 25%, regardless of the existence of a blocking minority) under the AVSG.
 Those managing directors who were already shareholders in a GmbH on 31 December 1998 can continue to be insured on a compulsory basis under the GSVG.